First Time Homebuyer

 You can get an estimate of how much you’ll be able to borrow by being prequalified for a mortgage.
 You will need to provide some basic financial information and a lender determines how much you may borrow.
 Prequalification is simple and usually can be done in one conversation.
 You may choose to start a prequalification online or speak with your local Chase Home Lending Advisor.

+For first time homebuyers, the paperwork can be daunting.
 You’ll need to provide various documents, such as pay stubs, bank statements and tax forms.
 Make sure you know what papers you need and have them readily accessible.
 A Home Lending Advisor can help you determine what documents are needed.